ROOTED LIFE MONTESSORI

 At Rooted Life Montessori Academic Therapy Center and pre-school located in Burleson, Tx, we specialize in working with children who learn differently.
-Our elementary school programs are designed to help children with and without special needs and learning disabilities find success in the classroom.
-Each child, like a snowflake, is unique in character and complexity, and we serve children with a variety of special needs including gifted, exceptional, language delays, ADD, ADHD, DCD, Autism, language processing and math processing challenges (dyslexia, dyscalculia, dysgraphia, and apraxia).
-Using the Montessori educational approach coupled with cognitive and educational therapy programs, we can provide targeted stimulation, remediation and accommodation to meet students’ individual learning challenge needs for primary and elementary school students.
+Our Toddler, Primary, and Adaptive Behavior programs are designed to help children with and without special needs and learning disabilities find success in the classroom.
+Each child, like a snowflake, is unique in character and complexity, and we serve children with a variety of special needs including gifted and talented, twice exceptional, and precocious!
+An individualized curriculum is plenary of meeting the needs of children working at, above, or below grade level socially and academically.
+The Montessori hands-on VAKT (visual, auditory, kinesthetic and tactile) curriculum, designed by Dr. Maria Montessori, provides advantage academically, and further prepares us to provide scaffolded instruction to the child experiencing red flags associated with: language delays, ADD, ADHD, DCD, Autism, language processing and math processing challenges (dyslexia, dyscalculia, dysgraphia, and apraxia).
+Using the Montessori educational approach ALONE, or COUPLED with cognitive, educational, and/or behavior therapy programs offered within our programs, we can provide targeted stimulation, remediation and accommodation to meet students’ individual learning needs.